michael-ab/Tracking_Depth_ball_RealSenseL515/README.md

 # ====== Description ======

 Simple python code using RealSense L515 camera for depth measument.
-The ball is find using color detection using OpenCV.
+The ball is find using color detection (OpenCV).

 Author: Michael Aboulhair
 Date: 01/09/20